tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 Branching is a feature of Git that allows two or more parallel streams of work.
 Commits can be made to one branch without interferring with another.
-Branches are commonly used as a way for one developer to work on a new feature or a bug fix while ohter developers work on other features.
+Branches are commonly used as a way for one developer to work on a new feature or a bug fix while other developers work on other features.
 When those new features or bug fixes are complete the branch will be merged back with the main (sometimes called master) branch.

 ### Creating a new Branch